 Additional eligibility requirements:

 - Soldiers are not entitled to reimbursement if they leave active duty before the adoption is final; however, they remain eligible if the claim for reimbursement has been properly submitted to the Defense Finance and Accounting Center (DFAS)-Cleveland Center prior to discharge from active duty.
 Members may request a voluntary extension of assignment beyond their normal expiration of term of service to complete the adoption process.
 Adoption expenses may be paid to married or single Soldiers.

-- Soldiers must submit a reimbursement request to the DFAS-Cleveland Center not later than one year after completion of an adoption.
+- Soldiers must submit a reimbursement request to the DFAS-Cleveland Center not later than two year after completion of an adoption.

 - Children under the age of 18 and

 - The adoption must be arranged by a qualified adoption agency:

 - A state or local agency that has responsibility under state or local law for Child placement though adoption, or

 - A nonprofit, voluntary adoption agency that is authorized by state or local law to place Children for adoption, or

 - Any other source authorized by a state to provide adoption placement, if the adoption is supervised by a court under state or local law.